Updated: Aug 25, 2021

-Personal Note: I work with plant medicines both personally and professionally and exclusively for healing.
+Personal Note: I work with plant medicines both personally and professionally and exclusively in a Spiritual capacity.
 My approach is of a shamanic nature and my perspective reflects that.
-The process to work with me is one of great depth, requiring extensive screening and integration support.
 I recognize that this may not resonate with everyone who reads this and that is ok!
 My perspective won't serve everyone.

 Dosing.
 There is no perfect dose for everyone and working with an experienced facilitator can help you decide what's right for you.
 Having too much can put you into psychosis and having too little can cause you to feel like your time has been wasted, perhaps dissuading you from coming back.
 Most importantly, having someone who can listen to the medicine, the real one who decides how much you take, instead of making the assumption that you should take x amount because the facilitator has some belief that you need that amount.